anshu189/gtrack/docs/GTrak – Product Requirements Document (PRD).md

 GTrak is designed to solve one problem exceptionally well:

-> Help users consistently track nutrition, workouts and body progress with minimal effort.
+> Help users consistently track nutrition, workouts, body progress and daily habits with minimal effort.

 To achieve this, every feature must contribute to at least one of the following objectives.